HCDE 590–591 Capstone · MindOS

 Social Media as Emotional Tool

-Users scroll for belonging, humour, and identity validation.
-Any intervention must address the emotional need, not just the behaviour.
+Users scroll for belonging, humor, and identity validation.
+Any intervention must address the emotional need, not just the behavior.

 Opportunity